 - Professional studies and capstone project (years 5 and 6)

 After completing four years of study and earning 160 credits, students will be awarded a Bachelor’s of Science in Architectural Sciences (B.Sc.), which is a theoretical (non-professional) degree, as a milestone towards completing the professional degree in the fifth and sixth years.
-Earning the bachelor’s degree allows students to transfer to one of the other non-professional master’s programs (Master of Science in Architecture, Urban and Regional Planning, Landscape Architecture or Industrial Design) or continue towards a master’s degree at another institution.
+Earning a bachelor’s degree allows students to transfer to one of the other non-professional master’s programs (Master of Science in Architecture, Urban and Regional Planning, Landscape Architecture or Industrial Design) or continue towards a master’s degree at another institution.

 Continuing to the fifth year is conditioned on completing six design projects, including a project in urban design, as well as the required core classes and electives of the first four years.
 Students who complete the requirements of the bachelor’s degree (B.Sc.) with an average of 80 or higher may enroll in the master’s degree.

-As part of the master’s degree, students can earn a certificate in one of five specializations: Green Architecture, History and theory, Technology, Urban Design, and Conservation of Buildings and Sites.
+As part of the master’s degree, students can earn a certificate in one of five specializations: Green Architecture, History and Theory, Technology, Urban Design, and Conservation of Buildings and Sites.

 A total score is calculated for each candidate, based on three factors: